Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Projection effects and selection bias

 In this section, we vary the depth of the cylinder from $\pm 1$ to 60 $\hiMpc$.
 In Appendix~\ref{app:alternatives} we compare different magnitude thresholds, colour thresholds, and apertures.
 For each of our cylinder-richness definitions, we use the same redshift bins as the \redmapper calculation and split the cylinder-richness into four bins, each of which has the same number of clusters as the \redmapper $\lambda$ bins.

 Fig.~\ref{fig:bias_Sigma_alt} shows the selection bias in $\Sigma$ associated with different projection depths.
-For all panels, a projection depth of 20 to 60 $\hiMpc$ gives a selection bias comparable to that in the \redmapper sample (black curves).
+For all panels, a projection depth of 20 -- 60 $\hiMpc$ gives a selection bias comparable to that in the \redmapper sample (black curves).
 For a projection depth of 1 $\hiMpc$, we see no selection bias for low-richness clusters but a significant selection bias for high-richness clusters for $\rp <$ 1 pMpc.
 This selection bias exists even when we eliminate the colour and magnitude selection.
 This is consistent with the $\rho(r)$ bias shown in Fig.~\ref{fig:bias_rho} and with the concentration bias shown in Fig.~\ref{fig:cvir_pdf}.
 In Buzzard, for haloes above $\approx 5\times 10^{14}\ \hiMsun$, high-concentration haloes tend to have higher richness.
 This is opposite to the theoretical expectation that high-concentration haloes tend to form earlier and have fewer surviving satellite galaxies \citep[e.g.][]{Wu13b, Mao15}.
 This correlation between concentration and richness could be spurious and could lead to overestimated selection bias for high-richness clusters in Buzzard.

-Given that the selection bias of \redmapper can be simulated with selecting member galaxies in a cylinder, we can use this approach to systematically study cluster selection bias in a wide range of simulations.
-Since \redmapper self-calibrates the red sequence, it can only be applied to mock catalogues with realistic galaxy colour; therefore, currently \redmapper has only been applied to a limited number of mock catalogues.
+Given that the selection bias of \redmapper is well approximated by selecting member galaxies in a cylinder, we can use this approach to systematically study cluster selection bias in a wide range of simulations.
+Since \redmapper self-calibrates the red sequence, it can only be applied to mock catalogues with realistic galaxy colour; therefore, \redmapper has only been applied to a limited number of mock catalogues.
 Our cylinder selection, on the other hand, can be readily applied to any mock galaxy catalogue for red galaxies and is computationally inexpensive.
 In our upcoming work, we plan to use this tool to study a wide range of mock galaxy catalogues, including those generated from hydrodynamic simulations and HOD models.